 - Domestic violence.
 Women are disproportionately the victims of domestic violence at the hands of their male partners.
 Whether that violence is physical, emotional, or financial, many women have little legal recourse.
 And those who do manage to escape their abusers often find themselves at greater risk of physical harm or even murder.

 Insert obligatory link to the National Domestic Violence Hotline here.
 Stay safe and reach out for help, my lambs.

-So what happens to women’s jobs when children have to stay home because daycares and schools are closed?
+So what happens to women’s jobs when children have to stay home from closed daycares and schools?

 The NYT article quotes economist Claudia Olivetti as saying,

 “The bottom line is that based on decades of research we know that there was one institution that was effective at limiting gender inequality and encouraging women’s participation in the workplace, and it was early childhood education.”Claudia Olivetti, Dartmouth College

 And there it is.
 The virus pulled one single thread and the entire sweater of women’s workplace equality unraveled.
 As soon as the schools closed and students had to socially distance, mothers and women caretakers all over the country had to try to work while simultaneously supervising children.

 The safety net of wealth and privilege